ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.txt

 =============================================
 Use ClickToBuild.bat to build.

+==Nuget==
+The Nuget package is ProjectExtensions.Azure.ServiceBus

 ==Getting Started==

 1. Create a console application
 2. Add a reference to ProjectExtensions.Azure.ServiceBus
+    Using NuGet, install the package ProjectExtensions.Azure.ServiceBus
 3. Optionally Add a reference to NLog
 4. Create a Message Class that you wish to handle: